 Additional items for consideration: Please see Appendix 2 for more details.

+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

+Facilitator revised recommendation language 3/16 to align w/ language approved in recs 1-2

-Compensation Recommendation #5: Approve an ongoing Compensation Sub-Working Group – potentially collaborating with, or to be integrated with anotherCDEI sub-working group/mini team – to conduct necessary action items and allow for ample time to successfully implement the previous recommendations.
+Compensation Recommendation #5: Approve an ongoing Compensation Sub-Working Group – potentially collaborating with, or to be integrated with a post-CDEI Sub-Working Group/mini team – to conduct necessary action items and allow for ample time to successfully implement the previous recommendations.

 Deadline: Approval of this ongoing Sub-Working Group to be finalized no later than CAEECC’s Q1 Quarterly - Part 2 meeting on April 12, 2022.

+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

+The compensation sub-WG should be sequenced to launch a pilot compensation approach for the Restructuring Group

 Section 3: Competency Building Recommendations

-Working Group: Please read recommendations carefully.
+Note to Working Group 3/16: Yellow highlights indicate the recommendations we still need to seek consensus on.
+Please reread those recommendations carefully.
 Come prepared to explain anything you disagree with and a suggested improvement (or alternative).

 3.1 Background

-This section includes a series of recommendations on Competency Building.
+This section includes X recommendations on Competency Building that were chosen based on CDEI WG prioritization surveys, mini-team discussions, and vetted with the full CDEI WG.
 The recommendations are organized into three phases: application, orientation, and during membership.
 Additional information on the process, and a list of additional recommendations prioritized but not discussed by the full Working Group, can be found in Appendix 3.

+Accountability/Determining success: As each of the following recommendations is further explored, they will include identifying metrics of success.
+For example, what will determine if each of the following recommendations is successful (e.g., # of participants, some measurement of participation, etc.)?
+How will those metrics be tracked and reviewed?
+Setting metrics is outside this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics.

 3.2 Application Phase Recommendations

-Competency Building Recommendation #1: Energy efficiency and DEI information access
+Consensus Competency Building Recommendation #1: Provide access to Energy efficiency and DEI information

 WHAT:

-Those interested in applying for CAEECC will be provided and encouraged to utilize educational materials in energy efficiency (EE), Diversity, Equity, and Inclusion (DEI) and CAEECC.
+CAEECC will provide reference/educational materials to prospective applicants on energy efficiency (EE), Diversity, Equity, and Inclusion (DEI), environmental justice (as applied to energy efficiency), racial equity (as applied to energy efficiency), and CAEECC.
 These materials will remain available to all CAEECC members throughout their tenure as a CAEECC member.

-Educational materials would include handouts (electronic informational documents), presentations (prerecorded), and links to key websites whose content promotes increased understanding of EE and DEI.
+Educational materials would include things such as: handouts (electronic informational documents), presentations (prerecorded), and links to key websites whose content promotes increased understanding of EE and DEI.
 The information available to prospective candidates would be the same as the materials available to CAEECC members.
 The main difference would be that information available to prospective CAEECC members would primarily be asynchronous.

 The proposed materials are described in Recommendation #3 - Provide EE, DEI, CAEECC primers.